-Core Business Industry manufactures IKEA home furnishing products and develops unique IKEA capabilities and capacities in relevant parts of the value chain (e.g. material and manufacturing).
-Industry produces approximately 12% of the total IKEA range, with its main focus on wood based furniture.
-Its operations are conducted through 38 production units that include forestry, sawmills, as well as production of board material, wood components and ready furniture.
+IKEA Industry is a strategic IKEA manufacturer that produces IKEA home furnishing products and develops unique IKEA capabilities and capacities in relevant parts of the value chain (e.g. material and manufacturing).
+Industry produces approximately 11% of the total IKEA range, with its main focus on wood based furniture.
+Its operations are conducted through 40 production units that include forestry, sawmills, as well as production of board material, wood components and ready furniture.